China-US trade talks to restart after G20 tariff truce | Malay Mail

 The US leader has also angered the Chinese side by claiming the slowing economy is forcing them to make a trade deal, and blacklisting telecom giant Huawei over national security concerns.

-But the kick-starting of trade negotiations is being seen as positive — even if little of substance is expected — following a truce agreed between Trump and Chinese president Xi Jinping at the G20 in June.
+But the kick-starting of trade negotiations is still being seen as positive — even if little of substance is expected — following a truce agreed between Trump and Chinese President Xi Jinping at the G20 in June.

 “Realistically, this round of talks is about clarifying where the two sides stand after a significant lull in engagement,” said Jake Parker, senior vice president at the US-China Business Council.